artuc2025/new-site-builder/docs/enhancements.md

 - Refactored drag/resize code paths in `CanvasComponent.vue` to use it.
  - Added Delete/Esc keyboard handling; consider debounced delete confirmation for multi-select to avoid accidental removal.

+11) Focus & Pointer Interop in Editor
+- Wrapped rendered block content with `pointer-events: none` and `select-none` in the editor canvas to prevent inner links/controls (e.g., Hero CTA) from stealing focus.
+- Used `@click.prevent` on selection wrapper to avoid navigation in edit mode.
+- Future: provide an explicit Preview mode to re-enable pointer events and actual link navigation.

 ### Migration Plan (small steps)
 - Step 1: Introduce pure helpers and switch callers.
 - Step 2: Drag preview state + commit on release.